SC refuses to entertain Sanjay Singh's plea against merger of 105 primary schools in UP

-New Delhi, Aug 18 (IANS) The Supreme Court on Monday refused to entertain a plea filed by Aam Aadmi Party (AAP) Rajya Sabha member Sanjay Singh challenging the Uttar Pradesh government’s decision to pair and merge 105 government-run primary schools.
+New Delhi: The Supreme Court on Monday refused to entertain a plea filed by Aam Aadmi Party (AAP) Rajya Sabha member Sanjay Singh challenging the Uttar Pradesh government’s decision to pair and merge 105 government-run primary schools.

 “Are you not trying to enforce rights under the Right to Education Act?
 If it is a statutory right, then it cannot be camouflaged as a writ petition under Article 32 (dealing with the enforcement of fundamental rights)!
 Let the Allahabad High Court decide the matter,” a Bench of Justices Dipankar Datta and A.G.
 Masih remarked at the very outset.